BepInEx/BepInEx.PluginTemplate/README.md

 * **HarmonyX 2.0.6** - Harmony fork that is used in BepInEx.
 With this you can patch game functions at runtime.
 * **BepInEx.Analyzers 1.0.0** - Helper Roslyn analyzers for BepInEx.
 * **UnityEngine.Core 5.6.0** - Stubbed UnityEngine 5.6 core library.
 This is usable for game-independent BepInEx plugins.
 For game plugin development, you should replace this with `UnityEngine.dll` of the game you're modding.
+* **Microsoft.Unity.Analyzers 1.8.2** - A collection of Roslyn analyzers for generic Unity programming.

 The template targets .NET Framework 3.5 which is usable for game-independent plugin development.
 For game-specific development, [target a more specific version](#change-net-api-version)